HackYourFuture/JavaScript/hand-in-assignments-guide.md

 4. Once you're finished, add your assignment to a commit.
 There will be some test and config files added by the test runner, this is expected and should be added!
 5. Create the commit (`git commit`).
 Make the commit message meaningful, for example `Finished project for assignment week 3`.
 6. Push the branch to your forked repository.
 7. On the GitHub page of your forked repository, click on the `create pull request` button.
-Make sure the `base repository` is the `Assignment-cohortXX` repository, on branch `main`.
+Make sure the `base repository` is the `JavaScript-cohortXX` repository, on branch `main`.
 8. Give the pull request a title in the same format as you used for the branch, e.g: `YOUR_NAME-w3-JavaScript`.
 9. Submit the pull request from your forked repository branch into the `main` branch of the destination repository.